dkhenry/rethinkjava/README.md

 Also The Database administration querys should be working ( db_create, db_drop, db_list, table_create, table_drop, table_list )

-There _is_ support for inserting right now, but Its not well tested.
+There _is_ support for inserting and retrieving, but not all the retrieval methods and implemented or tested.

 ##Whats not working
 Authentication in the API